 As a reader, you don’t really gain too much from sinisterstuf.org being served over HTTPS, but for me it’s much more secure signing in to the administration panel.
 Although even on sites that don’t require users to log in, it’s still important to use encryption.
 That’s why I’m really excited about the new Certificate Authority called Let’s Encrypt which offers automated, trusted signing for free, using open standards with the aim of making it possible for every site on the internet to serve its content securely.

 You can read about how Let’s Encrypt works and the technical specification.
 They provide a commandline tool which you run on your server to verify your ownership of the site and get a signed certificate for it.
-It even configures your web server to use the certificate automatically and supports both Apache and Nginx.
+It even configures your web server to use the certificate automatically and supports both Apache and Nginx, although there are also services online that help with this, you can go to certain sites to find out how much a business server costs and how you can implement this into your business.

 Unfortunately the shared hosting that serves my site doesn’t allow me shell access, so I used the free web client at gethttpsforfree.com to set up my certificates.
 It took quite a few steps because I have several sub-domains, and of course this completely defeats the point of it being easy because it’s automated.
 Nevertheless, by just following the steps and running the commands shown, I was able to obtain and install a trusted signed certificate for my site.